Yagavi1994/memories/TESTING.md

 Refreshing the page resolves the issue by refreshing the session token, allowing the user to continue without further interruptions.

 **Note**:
-This issue is also observed in the **Moments Walkthrough app**, indicating it may be related to the underlying session token management mechanism in both applications.
+This issue is also observed in the **Moments Walkthrough**, indicating it may be related to the underlying session token management mechanism in both applications.